 As you move into the beautiful bond of marriage, it isn’t uncommon to feel the need to recognise this life-changing moment in a memorable, symbolic way.
-One tradition that remains popular is that of the Unity Candle Ceremony.
+One modern wedding tradition that remains popular is that of the Unity Candle Ceremony.

 A Unity Candle Ceremony is a great way to personalise your wedding ceremony; plus, it is arguably the tradition rooted in the most romance!

-Here at The Celebrant Directory, we have seen a huge increase in couples integrating Unity Candle Ceremonies into their special day.
+Here at The Celebrant Directory, we have seen a huge increase in couples integrating Unity Candle Ceremonies into their wedding day.
 Read on to find out everything you need to know about Unity Candle Ceremonies (and whether one could be the right option for you).

 What is a Unity Candle Ceremony?